God's Whole Receipts on Israel — Modern Paraphrase | nocap.bible

 Generation One: The Wilderness 🏜️

-God led them out of Egypt and into the wilderness.
+God led them out of and into the wilderness.
 He gave them His — rules designed for life, not restriction.
 He gave them the as a sign, a weekly reminder that they belonged to the God who makes people holy.

 "I gave them rules that would bring LIFE if they followed them.
 I gave them the Sabbath — a sign between Me and them so they'd know I am the LORD who sanctifies them.
 But they rebelled in the wilderness too.
 They rejected My rules, profaned My Sabbaths, and their hearts chased after idols."